-- Space Request and Approval: A space on campus must be secured through the College’s Scheduling Coordinator.
+- Space Request and Approval: A space on campus must be secured through the College’s Scheduling & Technical Support Manager.
 This request must be submitted by a representative of the student organization listing that group as the sponsor for the event.

 - Marketing: Publicity materials (whether digital or print) for the event must include the following disclaimer:

 Gettysburg College does not endorse or oppose any candidate or organization in connection with this or any other political campaign or election.

 - Event Introduction: An explicit statement must be read by either a staff member from the College or a representative of the student organization at the beginning of the event:

 “I have been asked to share the following statement on behalf of Gettysburg College.
 As part of the College’s educational mission and commitment to a liberal arts education, Gettysburg College is pleased to provide today’s forum for respectful discussion.
 Gettysburg College does not support or oppose [candidate’s name] or any other political candidate.
 The opinions or viewpoints of the speaker are the speaker’s own and do not represent a statement of the College’s opinions or viewpoints.
 I respectfully remind you that this is an educational opportunity for students and community members.
 It is not a political rally and political fundraising at this event is prohibited.”